-FCC Caution: To assure continued compliance, (example - use only shielded interface cables when connecting to computer or peripheral devices).
-Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.
+FCC Caution: Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate this equipment.

 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.